PERFORMING ARTS

 Sheilah Winn Shakespeare

-Iona College students were selected to represent Hawke’s Bay at the National Sheilah Winn Shakespeare Festival - SGCNZ for the sixth consecutive year.
+Iona College students have been entering the Regional Festival of the Shakespeare Globe Centre New Zealand since 2013 and selected to represent Hawke’s Bay at the National Sheilah Winn Shakespeare Festival - SGCNZ for seven consecutive years.

-Following her outstanding portrayal of Brutus at the National Festival, Year 12 student Taygen Elliott was invited to return to Wellington to be part of the prestigious Shakespeare Globe Centre National Shakespeare School’s Production.
+Following her outstanding portrayal of Brutus at the National Festival, Year 12 student Taygen Elliott, was awarded the opportunity to travel to the Shakespeare Globe Theatre in London as part of the SGCNZ Young Shakespeare Company.

 The only 'Excellence in Choreography Award' went to Grace Pritchard for her Open Jazz Choreography, a huge accomplishment with a 10/10 awarded from both judges.

-Five outstanding performers were also awarded Golden Tickets and a chance to compete for ten $1000 scholarships at the Nationals, with one of these performers being the first time a Year 7 student had been selected.
+Five outstanding Iona dancers were also awarded Golden Tickets and a chance to compete for ten $1000 scholarships at the Nationals, an outstanding achievement.